SitinCloud/Owlyshield/README.md

 surging.
 We provide an embedded behavioural analysis AI that is able to detect and kill ransomwares in their very early execution.

+We have put a lot of efforts into making the application fast, through multithreading and machine learning algorithms like random forests, which are quick to compute.

 ## :vulcan_salute: Open-source philosophy

 We at [SitinCloud 🇫🇷](https://www.sitincloud.com) strongly believe that cybersecurity products should always be